LeifGreiss/MapBoxPractice/README.md

 # MapBoxPractice
-Done as part of a tutorial on mapbox.
+Choropleth map of the United States created using Mapbox as part of the site's tutorials.

 Live version at: https://leifgreiss.github.io/MapBoxPractice/